githuberuser/Visualize-My-Own-Sorting-Algorithm/README.md

   <h3 align="center">Visualize My Own Sorting Algorithm</h3>

   <p align="center">
-    This project is a Python script that visualizes your own sorting algorithm
+    This project is a Python script that visualizes your own sorting algorithm and saves the animation locally
     <br>

   </p>